ciberado/k8s-lab-based-training/0500-NETWORKING/070-dns/README.md

 * Each service has its own **cluster IP**
 * Using *kube-proxy* services can provide **pod load balancing**
 * It is possible to **manually set** the cluster IP of a service
+* Use [local caches for DNS](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) to reduce latency and *coredns* load
+* Append a dot after each domain to avoid wasting DNS searchs.
+For example, resolve `google.com.` instead of `google.com` to avoid the retries forced by the `/etc/resolv.con` file

 ## Preparation